A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 About the Project

-In the year that the Netherlands commemorates 160 years* of the abolition of slavery and 150 years** of the abolition of contract labor (2023-2024), Fausia S. Abdul launches the project "Our HERitage" with a team of enthusiastic professionals and support from, among others, the CBG, Center for Family History , Fund for Cultural Participation and the University of St. Maarten .
-This initiative focuses on a shared future and breaking stereotypes.
-This is done by highlighting the often forgotten lives of Caribbean women during the colonial period, including slavery and contract labor, through 50 historical portraits where ethnic and geographical diversity is attempted: descendants from 12 regions in the Caribbean (including Suriname and the Guianas) where the Netherlands has left colonial traces and approximately 11 (main) groups from all over the world brought together.
+In the year that the Netherlands commemorated 160 years* of the abolition of slavery and 150 years** of the abolition of contract labor (2023-2024), Fausia S. Abdul launched the project "Our HERitage" with a team of enthusiastic professionals and support from, among others, the CBG, Center for Family History , Fund for Cultural Participation and the University of St. Maarten .
+This initiative focuses on a shared future and breaking stereotypes by highlighting the often-overlooked lives of Caribbean women during the colonial period, including their experiences under slavery and contract labor, through 50 ethnically and geographically diverse historical portraits.
+The portraits include descendants from 12 Caribbean regions (including Suriname and the Guianas) where the Netherlands had a colonial presence and 11 cultures of origin from all over the world.

-Many people within Surinamese/Caribbean communities have a difficult relationship with their roots due to intergenerational trauma and challenges.
-"Our HERitage" focuses on transcending the first generations and going back to the origins: our foremothers.
-It stimulates a different perspective and counteracts stereotyping, both within and outside these communities.
-The project involves descendants in archival research and guides 25-30 participants in discovering their ancestors.
-Afterwards, historians work with the material to place it in a historical context.
-This project gives diversity and women a voice in history and offers people the tools to discover their own past.
+Many people within Surinamese/Caribbean communities have a challenging relationship with their roots due to intergenerational trauma and challenges.
+"Our HERitage" focuses on going back to the origins, our foremothers, to bring us today into contact with diverse perspectives and counteract stereotyping both within and outside these communities.
+The project involves descendants in archival research and has helped guide 25-30 participants to discover their ancestors' stories.
+Historians then worked with the material to place it in a historical context.
+The project highlights diverse female voices in history and offers people the tools to discover their own past.

-* After the official abolition on July 1, 1863, the enslaved had to continue working for at least ten years in Suriname, which is also called 'state supervision time'.
+* After the official abolition on July 1, 1863, enslaved people had to continue working for at least ten years in Suriname under 'state supervision time'.
 This was not the case on the islands.

 Latest Our HERitage Speaks @ Nieuw Wij